Insights

 Bark.us iPhone review showing connection failures, noisy alerts, and iPhone app coverage gaps

-I tested Bark for more than a year with my son’s iPhone because I wanted one thing from it: reliable, intelligent alerts about my 12-year-old’s messages and online activity.
-We already used Life360 for location sharing and Apple Family for parental controls.
-I wasn’t asking Bark to replace our whole family-safety setup.
-It had one clearly defined job: identify genuine risks in my son’s digital activity and alert me when something actually needed my attention.
+I tested Bark for more than a year because I wanted one thing from it: reliable, intelligent alerts about my 12-year-old’s messages and online activity.
+We already use Life360 for location sharing and Apple Family for parental controls.
+I wasn’t asking Bark to replace our whole family's safety setup.
+It had one clearly defined job: identify genuine risks in my son’s digital activity and alert me when something needed my attention.

-It needed to help me understand whether risky conversations or online activity were happening on my son's iPhone.
+Bark's job is to help us understand whether risky conversations or online activity were happening on my son's iPhone.

 In my experience, it failed at that job.